 If you want maximum efficiency and don’t want to simply “double up” on our 1-day Magic Kingdom Itinerary, this is the plan for you.
 This is a stand-alone post that reevaluates what your priorities and pace should be if you’re spending a second day in Magic Kingdom.
 You might even opt for a “best of both worlds” approach and follow the steps laid out here for each morning, and then do your own thing for the afternoons and evenings.

 Finally, it’s worth noting that we do recommend buying Genie+ at Magic Kingdom.
 There are currently 22 attractions offering Genie+ Lightning Lane access, which can be extremely useful even if you have plenty of time (assuming you want to do re-rides.
-If you want to know the basis for that suggestion, see My Day Using Genie+ for Spring Break 2022 at Magic Kingdom.
+If you want to know the basis for that suggestion, see My Day Using Genie+ at Magic Kingdom.

 Additionally, if you’re staying on-site and can arrive early, check out our report on Early Entry at Magic Kingdom.
 Likewise, if you’re staying at a Deluxe Resort or Disney Vacation Club property, read about our experience during Extended Evening Hours at Magic Kingdom.
 Either of those things will help you save time and avoid crowds, giving you a big advantage.
 However, neither are strictly necessary for a productive day in MK.